 Day 2.
 Chocolate Hills and Man-Made Forest

-The public transport consists of (as everywhere else in the Philippines) the lovely jeepneys; other than that you have two options : rent a motorbike or take tricycles («taxis») .
+The public transport is actually one choice : the lovely jeepneys; other than that you have two options either to rent a motorbike or to take tricycles («taxis») .
 In my point of view, having your rental vehicle is the best solution for proper beach hopping in Panglao and small excursions around Bohol!
 However, keep in mind that you have to drive more than 75 minutes from Panglao to the Chocolate Hills (Carmen Complex) that is just in the centre of the island and not even the remotest area!
 If you just aim for relaxing holidays simply rent a driver with their tricycle for 1 – 2 days to drive you around the highlights.

 The man-made forest is an area of thousands mahogany trees planted by locals.
 You can stroll around, enjoy the fresh air or have a picnic.